 Return unwanted Christmas gifts

 More new gym memberships are taken out in January than any other time of the year.
-Statistics have also historically shown that those that take out a gym membership in January, tend to keep up attending the gym for only three months.
-That’s fine but the problem is that many of these people sign up to a year membership so end up paying for something they don’t use.
+Statistics have also historically shown that those who take out a gym membership in January, tend to attend the gym for only three months.
+That’s fine, but the problem is that many of these people sign up to a year membership so end up paying for something they don’t use.
 If you feel the urge to take out a gym membership in the new year, join a gym where you can ‘pay as you go’.

-Don’t get tempted to waste your money in the January sales unless you truly need the goods you are buying and you are certain that it’s a good deal.
-The reality is that you can pretty much bag a bargain at any time now if you search around the internet enough.
+Don’t get tempted to waste your money in the January sales unless you truly need the goods you are buying and you are certain you are getting a good deal.
+The reality is that you can pretty much bag a bargain at any time now if you search around the internet.

 January is another time of year when scams are rife, especially online.
 You therefore need to be extra vigilant when shopping online.

 New year clear out